ppj/ppj.github.io/source/_posts/2014-10-13-some-additional-features-for-the-postit-app.markdown

 <center>![Add new category](/images/dropdown_new_category.jpg)</center>

 This is not very helpful when a user would want to add a new category during creation of a new post.
 So, i added a new category creation form inside the Posts-new view template.
 But that meant making sure the validation on the category name fired from here without destroying the new post contents.
-This also need use of non-model backed form helpers (although Category is a model, the text-field to pass new category name is not in a Category model-backed form).
+This also necessitated the use of non-model backed form helpers (although Category is a model, the text-field to pass new category name is not in a Category model-backed form).

 This helper in the Posts controller class helps to determine whether to create a new category or not:
 ```Ruby posts_controller.rb : create_new_category